Han Yuan: Background

 Han Yuan was born in 606, during the reign of Emperor Yang of Sui.
 His family was from the region of Sui's (and later its successor Tang's) capital Chang'an.
-His grandfather Han Shao (韓紹) served as deputy minister of husbandry during Sui Dynasty, and his father Han Zhongliang (韓仲良) served as deputy minister of justice during the reign of Tang Dynasty's founder Emperor Gaozu.
+His grandfather Han Shao (韓紹) served as deputy minister of husbandry during the Sui dynasty, and his father Han Zhongliang (韓仲良) served as deputy minister of justice during the reign of the Tang dynasty's founder Emperor Gaozu.
 For Han Zhongliang's contributions in revising the laws during Emperor Gaozu's reign, he was later promoted during the reign of Emperor Gaozu's son and successor Emperor Taizong to be minister of justice and was created the Duke of Yingchuan, a title that Han Yuan later inherited.

 Han Yuan himself was described to be full of integrity and knowledge when he was young and was said to have skills fit for officials.
 During Emperor Taizong's reign, he inherited the title of Duke of Yingchuan from Han Zhongliang, and eventually served as deputy minister of defense.